RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 - Reduced number of genes to 4 (Health, MoveSpeed, AttackSpeed, and AttackDamage)
   - Regen and Armor either didn`t apply to most monsters, or were used by the algorithm to "cheat-out" extra points in other stats
   - Size never really worked they way I wanted, and balancing it doesn`t make much sense
-  - The remaining stats should keep the algorithm learning and guessing, instead of just
+  - The remaining stats should keep the algorithm learning and guessing, instead of just sticking with one stat
 - Max and Min gene values have been greatly expanded (0.01 to 10.00, starting at 1.00)
   - Max Product has also been adjusted (from 10 down to 1.5)
   - This should prevent the algorithm from maxing multiple stats, instead pushing for a more balanced build